jtarrio/pascual/manual/chapter2.md

 The "if-then-else" statement provides this ability to do one thing or another.
 This statement takes three things: a condition to check, a statement to execute if the condition is true, and a statement to execute if the condition is false.

-In this example, the condition is `Pass = 'swordfish'`.
-That is: the condition is true if the variable `Pass` contains a value equal to the string `swordfish`.
-If so, the statement after the `then` keyword is executed; otherwise, the statement after the `else` keyword is executed.
+In this example, the condition is `Pass = 'swordfish'`: it is true if the variable `Pass` contains a value equal to the string `swordfish`.
+If so, the program executes the statement after the `then` keyword; otherwise, it executes the one that appears after the `else` keyword.

 Try it!
 Compile and run the program, and give it the correct password once and an incorrect password in the next run.
 See the difference?